GlobedGD/globed2/README.md

 Build like any other mod, see [Geode documentation](https://docs.geode-sdk.org/getting-started/cpp-stuff).

 Only compiler supported is Clang, MSVC is unsupported since release v1.7.0 (for Geode v4).
-Be careful if compiling on Linux, clang-cl and certain specific SDK versions might have to be used to avoid crashes, contact me (github issues or @dank_meme01 on discord) if you need help.
+If compiling on linux, clang-cl is required instead of regular clang.

 ## Credit